Please note:

 PCRs ensure that changes are reviewed, approved and documented – maintaining project integrity and compliance with scheme requirements.

-For any changes or issues regarding your project, your single point of contact (SPOC) is your primary contact.
+For any changes or issues regarding your project, your single point of contact (SPOC) and Salix project support officer (PSO) are your primary points of contact.

 They are well-equipped to guide you through the PCR process and provide support.
 They can help answer questions, help you prepare your PCR and ensure that all necessary steps are followed.